Storey’s 2 TD runs help Western Kentucky beat Army 17-8

+The Hilltoppers did just that, controlling the pace and holding Army to a season-low in offensive production.

-BOWLING GREEN, Ky.
-(AP) — Ty Storey had two quarterback sneaks for touchdowns and Western Kentucky controlled Army for a 17-8 victory on Saturday night.
+Ty Storey had two quarterback sneaks for touchdowns and Western Kentucky beat Army 17-8 on Saturday night.

+“I think we held it for 38 minutes, which was normally what they do,” Western Kentucky coach Tyson Helton said.
+“We knew we were going to have to do that to beat this football team.”

+Western Kentucky held possession for 38:07 and the Hilltoppers averaged 4.4 yards per rush, totaling a season-best 225 yards rushing while converting 10-of-16 third-down attempts.

-The Black Knights (3-3) were close to being shut out until Kelvin Hopkins Jr.’s 8-yard touchdown pass to Malik Hancock with 1:41 left.
+The Black Knights (3-3) were shutout until Kelvin Hopkins Jr.’s 8-yard touchdown pass to Malik Hancock with 1:41 left.
 The Hilltoppers (4-2) recovered the onside kick and improved to 3-0 all-time against Army.

 Western Kentucky held Army to a season-low 137 yards rushing and held the Black Knights to 3 of 11 on third-down attempts.
 Until the Black Knights’ late touchdown, the Hilltoppers hadn’t allowed a touchdown in nine straight quarters.

+Army’s back-to-back losses have produced its lowest rushing output for a team that entered the game ranked eighth in the country at 273 yards per game.
+The Black Knights were limited to 193 yards rushing in a home loss to Tulane last week.

+“Really disappointed with the way we played,” Army coach Jeff Monken said.
+“They outplayed us, they out-toughed us.
+They ran the ball and we didn’t run it.
+They did everything they needed to to win the game and we sure didn’t.”

 Storey completed 21 of 30 passes for 140 yards and finished with 62 yards rushing.
-Gaej Walker added 132 rushing yards for Western Kentucky.
+Gaej Walker added 132 yards rushing for Western Kentucky.

 The Hilltoppers found the end zone on their opening drive on a keeper by Storey and freshman kicker Cory Munson made a 22-yard field goal to extend Western Kentucky’s lead to 10-0 midway through the third quarter.